whitelynx/dactyl-lynx-keyboard/README.md

 ### Printing

-~~Pregenerated STL files are available in the [things/](things/) directory.~~ For now, you're better off generating the model directly instead of using any of the existing files in the `things/` directory.
+Pregenerated STL files are available in the [things/](things/) directory.

 ### Bill of Materials